musadiqpeerzada/portfolio/data/blog/solid-principles.md

 ### Steps

-To adhere to the Open/Closed Principle (OCP) when starting on a project, we can follow these simplified steps:
+To adhere to the Open/Closed Principle (OCP), we can follow these simplified steps:

 - **Define Clear Abstractions**: We first need to identify the core functionalities and entities in our application (such as items, filters, and properties like color and size in our case).
 Define abstract representations for these entities so that they can be extended without modification.